The following features are available in MySQL Shell.

 input as if it were an interactive session.
 In this mode the input

 is processed line by line just as if each

 line were typed in an interactive session.
 For more information

 MySQL Shell provides output in different formats depending on how it is used: Tabbed, Table and JSON.
 For more information see Section 19.3.4, “Output Formats”.

 Multiple-line code can be written using a command, enabling MySQL Shell to cache multiple lines and then execute them as a single statement.
 For more information see Section 22.214.171.124, “Multiple-line Support”.

 MySQL Shell can be configured to log information about the execution process.
 For more information see Section 19.6, “MySQL Shell Application Log”.

 The X DevAPI enables you to work with both relational and document data when MySQL Shell is connected to a MySQL server using the X Protocol.
 For more information, see Chapter 20, Using MySQL as a Document Store.
-For general information on using X DevAPI, see X DevAPI User Guide.
+For documentation on the concepts and usage of X DevAPI, see X DevAPI User Guide.